Bosun2023/SQL_Project/QA.md

 ----------------------------------

 --4.
 Data Formats and Types:
---To identify distinct dates that do not match the 'YYYY-MM-DD' pattern or are NULL:
+--To identified distinct dates that do not match the 'YYYY-MM-DD' pattern or are NULL:

 ```SQL
 SELECT DISTINCT date